Alex3as7/Discord-Quote-Bot/README.md

 A simple discord bot that imports a quote book from google drive and generates a random quote from the .txt file on request in discord.

-PLEASE SUBMIT TO THE quote_book.txt IN THE FORMAT: > 'insert quote here' - Name of author

-Some of the source needs to be edited in order for the code to run, including the discord bot token of your bot in the discord_bot.py file, as well as the corresponding google drive file id of your text file into the drive_imports.py file.
+Some of the source needs to be edited in order for the code to run, like the discord bot token of your bot in the discord_bot.py file

-The google drive import function is not necessary, but if it is desired to be used, the client_secert.json and and the token_drive_v3.pickle file are needed in the same WD as the program, which be be obtained via the google drive API.
+The google drive import function is not necessary.

-This bot has 4 main command:
+This bot has 4 main commands:

 .quote - randomly quotes a person from the quote_book.txt